quantum-engineering-polito/CourseNotes/content/Quantum Photonics/01_Group A/Group A.md

 They reduce the study of a **3-component vector field to a 1-component scalar function**.
 This is because these fields are harmonic functions, meaning they repeat themselves over time and space with a constant frequency and wavelength.

-We can describe the electric and magnetic filed solution by complex numbers, in order to simplify the calculation and we obtain:
+We can describe the electric and magnetic field solution by complex numbers, in order to simplify the calculation and we obtain:

 $$
 \begin{align}